rails-girls-summer-of-code/summer-of-code/blog/_posts/2013-10-09-opportunities.md

 ###Sponsors, Companies, friends

-If you want to give our talented students the opportunity to brighten up your team and work with you or have a recommendation: drop us a line at [summer-of-code@railsgirls.com](mailto:summer-of-code@railsgirls.com)
+If you want to give our talented students the opportunity to work with you and your team or have a recommendation: drop us a line at [summer-of-code@railsgirls.com](mailto:summer-of-code@railsgirls.com)